 Democrats at Debate Agree Iran Policy is Flawed

-Iran was the first topic of the gate of the Democratic presidential candidates' debate in Des Moines, Iowa today.
+Iran was the first topic out of the gate at the Democratic presidential candidates debate in Des Moines, Iowa, today.
 It was hosted by NPR and Iowa Public Radio.

 NPR's Mara Liasson joins us now from Des Moines.